EstebanBraganza77/CreditRisk-Scorecard/README.md

     ```bash
     jupyter notebook
     ```
-    Open `credit_risk_pd_modelization.ipynb` in the Jupyter interface to explore the workflow.
+    Open `CreditRisk.ipynb` in the Jupyter interface to explore the workflow.

 ## Data